-Although hazard control and accident prevention are partially dependent upon the design and configuration of the equipment, these factors are also dependent upon the awareness, concern, prudence, and proper training of the personnel involved in the operation, transport, maintenance, and storage of the equipment.
+Although hazard control and accident prevention partially are dependent upon the design and configuration of the equipment, these factors are also dependent upon the awareness, concern, prudence, and proper training of the personnel involved in the operation, transport, maintenance, and storage of the equipment.
 It is essential that all Operator Safety Mechanisms be connected and in operating condition prior to use for mowing.

-POTENTIAL HAZARD Operating engine parts, especially the muffler, become extremely hot.
-WHAT CAN HAPPEN Severe burns can occur on contact. • Debris, such as leaves, grass, brush, etc. can catch fire.
-HOW TO AVOID THE HAZARD Allow engine parts, especially the muffler, to cool before touching. • Remove accumulated debris from muffler and engine area.
-Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.
-POTENTIAL HAZARD Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.
-WHAT CAN HAPPEN WHAT CAN HAPPEN Contact with rotating parts can cause traumatic amputation or severe lacerations.
-Contact with rotating parts can cause traumatic amputation Contact with rotating parts can cause traumatic amputation or severe lacerations.
+Operating engine parts, especially the muffler, become extremely hot.

+- Severe burns can occur on contact. - ♦ Debris, such as leaves, grass, brush, etc. can catch fire.

+- Allow engine parts, especially the muffler, to cool before touching. - ♦ Remove accumulated debris from muffler and engine area. - ♦ Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.

+A WARNING

+♦ Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.

+Contact with rotating parts can cause traumatic amputation or severe lacerations.

-- rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
-NEVER carry passengers. - DO NOT operate the mower when children or others are in the area. - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
+- ◆ Do not operate the machine without guards, shields, and safety devices in place and working properly. - ♦ Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
+NEVER carry passengers. - DO NOT operate the mower when children or others are in the area! - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
 The operator is responsible for safe operation on slopes.

-A DANGER POTENTIAL HAZARD Mowing on wet grass or steep slopes can cause sliding and loss of control.
-WHAT CAN HAPPEN Wheels dropping over edges, ditches, steep banks, or water can cause rollovers, which may result in serious injury, death or drowning.
-HOW TO AVOID THE HAZARD Do not mow slopes when grass is wet.
-Do not mow near drop-offs or near water.
-Do not mow slopes greater than 15 degrees.
-Reduce speed and use extreme caution on slopes.
+Mowing on wet grass or steep slopes can cause sliding and loss of control.

+Wheels dropping over edges, ditches, steep banks, or water can cause rollovers, which may result in serious injury, death or drowning.

+- ♦ Do not mow slopes when grass is wet.

+- ♦ Do not mow near drop-offs or near water.

+- Do not mow slopes greater than 15 degrees.

+- ♦ Reduce speed and use extreme caution on slopes.

-- Avoid sudden turns or rapid speed changes. - See inside the back cover to determine the approximate slope angle of the area to be mowed. - Use a walk behind mower and/or a hand trimmer near drop-offs, ditches, steep banks or water.
+- Avoid sudden turns or rapid speed changes.

+- See inside the back cover to determine the approximate slope angle of the area to be mowed.

+- Use a walk behind mower and\or a hand trimmer near drop-offs, ditches, steep banks or water.
 This area can be dangerous, see Figure 1.

-SAFE ZONE FOR MOWING
+Figure 1 SAFE ZONE FOR MOWING